zoliaaz/Traduction-fran-aise-du-client-FFXI/README.md

     Contact

-For questions or issues, please contact [your email address] or open an issue on the GitHub repository.
+For questions or issues, please open an issue on the GitHub repository.